 1. What accreditation does the med school have?

 Most people don’t give any thought to accreditation when choosing medical schools.
-Students need to carefully look into school accreditation if they have plans to practice in a reputed hospital.
-Those who are interested in practicing in the US should note that from 2023 onwards the Educational Commission for Foreign Medical Graduates (ECFMG) will only certify international students to practice in America if they have studied in a World Federation of Medical Education (WFME) accredited med school.
+Students must carefully look into school accreditation if they plan to practice in a reputed hospital.
+Those interested in practicing in the US should note that from 2023 onwards, the Educational Commission for Foreign Medical Graduates (ECFMG) will only certify international students to practice in America if they have studied in a World Federation of Medical Education (WFME) accredited med school.

-2. How much does the med school emphasize on teaching?
+2. How much does the University for Medicine emphasize teaching?

-To find out this, you can check out the faculty to student ratio or consult the admissions office (their response might be just a little biased).
+To find out this, you can check out the faculty-to-student ratio or consult the admissions office (their response might be a little biased).
 The best way to find teaching quality is to ask current students for their opinion.

 3. Are there any research opportunities available?

-Different med schools have different specialties, and some offer opportunities in partnership with affiliated college of public health, business or law.
+Different med schools have other specialties; some offer opportunities in partnership with the affiliated colleges of public health, business, or the law.

 4. How much will you be paying?

 Being a doctor is rewarding, but the cost of med school can be a huge barrier for aspiring students.
-While debt might be the norm for med students, if you apply to affordable medical schools, it can make a huge difference in limiting your student loan debt.
+While debt might be the norm for med students, applying to affordable medical schools can make a huge difference in limiting your student loan debt.
 Check out for scholarships too!

-It’s important to know before you begin applying, where you’re willing to spend the next few years of your life.
-In many cases, applicants get impressed by a great med school in a less desirable city and then end up struggling through their medical education.
+It’s important to know before you begin applying where you’re willing to spend the next few years of your life.
+In many cases, applicants get impressed by a great med school in a less desirable city and then struggle with their medical education.
 Therefore, consider geography before you take a plunge into the medical field.

 6. How is the student life?

-Remember, you will be spending at least 5 years of your life in the med school.
-Talk to current students to find out what kind extracurricular activities they have and whether they’re happy.
+Remember, you will spend at least 5 years in med school.
+Talk to current students to find out what extracurricular activities they have and whether they’re happy.

 Now that you have a better idea of how to choose a med school, you can start evaluating your options and choices and get an idea of what to expect from a med school.
 Once you have your priorities set, start weighing the pros and cons. of each med school.
 Make a list and see what’s good and bad about each of them.

-To prepare for and study MBBS program abroad and have a successful medical career therefore requires preparation – and these questions are sure to help the aspiring medical students!
+To prepare for and study the MBBS program abroad and have a successful medical career, therefore, requires preparation – and these questions are sure to help aspiring medical students!

 Alternatively, call the India Admissions team on +91-8971844255.